0x620x690x740x630x68/ExodusOS/README.md

 # ExodusOS
-A modern, but purist TempleOS Distrobution.

-I built this TempleOS Ditro as a better platform to write HolyC programs on.
+A modern, but purist TempleOS Distrobution, built as a better platform to develop HolyC programs on.

 Features include:
 - 60FPS Patch